-The books displayed in the faculty display case have been written or edited by a faculty member, past or current, in the Department of Mathematics, the Department of Statistics & Probability, the Department of Computational Mathematics, Science, and Engineering, and the Division of Science and Mathematics Education are shelved in the Stanley C. and Selma D. Hollander Faculty Book Collection in the Main Library.
+The books written or edited by a faculty member, past or current, in the Department of Mathematics, the Department of Statistics & Probability, the Department of Computational Mathematics, Science, and Engineering, and the Division of Science and Mathematics Education are shelved in the Stanley C. and Selma D. Hollander Faculty Book Collection in the Main Library.
 These books may circulate.
-Additional copies, if available, are shelved in the book stacks and circulate with a normal loan period.
-The Librarian gratefully acknowledges your donations of these monographs.
+Additional copies, if available, are shelved in the regular book stacks.